DSharpPlus/DSharpPlus/README.md

 Now, on to the actual guide:
 ## Installing
-Simply search for `IDoEverything.DSharpPlus.SlashCommands`.
+Simply search for `IDoEverything.DSharpPlus.SlashCommands` and install the latest version.
 If you're using command line:

 Package-Manager: `Install-Package IDoEverything.DSharpPlus.SlashCommands`

 .NET CLI: `dotnet add package IDoEverything.DSharpPlus.SlashCommands`

-The current version of the library (1.5.0) depends on the DSharpPlus nightly version.
-If you're using the stable nuget version, either [update to the nightly version](https://dsharpplus.github.io/articles/misc/nightly_builds.html) or downgrade to 1.4.2 of this library.
+The current version of the library depends on the DSharpPlus nightly version.
+If you're using the stable nuget version, [update to the nightly version](https://dsharpplus.github.io/articles/misc/nightly_builds.html).
 # Important: Authorizing your bot

 For a bot to make slash commands in a server, it must be authorized with the applications.commands scope as well.
 In the OAuth2 section of the developer portal, you can check the applications.commands box to generate an invite link.
 You can check the bot box as well to generate a link that authorizes both.
 If a bot is already authorized with the bot scope, you can still authorize with just the applications.commands scope without having to kick out the bot.